Boolean proportions: Propositional Logic

 \section{Propositional Logic}

-In this section, we study the boolean structures $(\mathbb B,\lor,\neg)$, $(\mathbb B,\lor,\neg,0)$, $(\mathbb B,\lor,\neg,1)$, and $(\mathbb B,\lor,\neg,0,1)$, where we can employ full propositional logic.
-Surprisingly, it turns out that these structures are equivalent to the structures containing only negation of \prettyref{sec:Negation} with respect to boolean proportions.
-This is the essence of \prettyref{equ:BlornegB_models_} in \prettyref{thm:lor_neg}.
-This is interesting as it shows that boolean proportions using full propositional logic can be reduced to the algebra $(\mathbb B,\neg)$ containing only the single unary negation operator and no constants.
+In this section, we study the boolean structures $(\{0,1\},\lor,\neg)$, $(\{0,1\},\lor,\neg,0)$, $(\{0,1\},\lor,\neg,1)$, and $(\{0,1\},\lor,\neg,0,1)$, where we can employ full propositional logic.
+Surprisingly, it turns out that these structures are equivalent with respect to boolean proportions to the structure $(\{0,1\})$ of \prettyref{§:Constants} containing only the boolean universe, and the structures of \prettyref{§:Negation} containing only negation.
+This is the essence of the forthcoming \prettyref{t:lor_neg}.
+This is interesting as it shows that boolean proportions using full propositional logic can be reduced to the algebra $(\{0,1\})$ containing no functions and no constants.
+The proof of \prettyref{t:lor_neg} is, however, different from the proof of \prettyref{t:neg} since computing all generalizations of a boolean element in $(\{0,1\},\lor,\neg,B)$, which amounts to computing all satisfiable or falsifiable propositional formulas, is difficult \cite{Derschowtiz03}.

-We have the following result.
+We have the following result: